 Center for Children Programs & Activities

-At the Center for Children, part of Hassenfeld Children’s Hospital of New York at NYU Langone, we strive to make your child's experience with us as pleasant and comfortable as possible.
+At the Center for Children, part of Hassenfeld Children’s Hospital at NYU Langone, we strive to make your child's experience with us as pleasant and comfortable as possible.
 We know that a visit to the doctor’s office or the hospital can sometimes be stressful, so our certified child life specialists and pediatric social workers offer a variety of special programs and activities to help reduce anxiety for children and families.

 Family Support Services

 We offer a series of caregiver support and educational workshops, many of which are focused on a specific condition, disorder, or patient population.
 These workshops also provide needed respite and family-to-family support.
 During these workshops, child life specialists are also available to coordinate activities for patients and siblings in an adjacent area.
 We also offer programs for the entire family.

 If you are interested in attending or would like more information on any of the programs below, please email us at firstname.lastname@example.org or call 212-598-6205.

 Our clubfoot workshop is a family support group that provides a chance for parents and other family members to get together and discuss and learn about their child's diagnosis.